cryogen-project/cryogen/CONTRIBUTING.md

 Testing
 -------

 Clone the repo locally and switch to the branch you want to try.
-Then:
+Then (if using `clj-new`):

-    clojure -Sdeps '{:deps {c/c {:local/root "/path/to/cryogen"}}}' -Tclj-new create :template cryogen :name test1/myblog :force true
+    clojure -Sdeps '{:deps {c/c {:local/root "/path/to/cryogen"}}}' -Tclj-new create :template cryogen :name myname/myblog :force true

+Or, if using `deps-new`:

+    clojure -Sdeps '{:deps {c/c {:local/root "/path/to/cryogen"}}}' -Tnew :template cryogen :name myname/myblog